 Feeling like a small-scale millionaire

-When you've become so used to counting your coppers to see if you can afford a cucumber at the local Tesco Express, we really can't blame you.
+When you've become so used to counting your pennies to see if you can afford a cucumber at the local Tesco Express, we really can't blame you.

-If you like the feeling of watching the money pouring in (and who doesn't?) check out our guide to finding a part-time job and get that pay-day feeling as well as that student loan feeling – double win!
+Like the feeling of watching the money pouring in?
+Check out our guide to finding a part-time job to get that pay-day and Student Loan feeling.

-It takes some serious self-restraint to stop the money splurge when your loan comes in, but do try to control yourself!
+It takes some serious self-restraint to stop the money splurge when your Maintenance Loan comes in.
+But do try to control yourself.

-So, at the risk of sounding like your parents, we urge you to try and resist (a bit).
+At the risk of sounding preachy, we urge you to try and resist (a bit).

-When you feel like you're swimming in cash and you've racked up a few G&Ts, it's often time for the generous soul within you to emerge.
+When you feel like you're swimming in cash and you're a few G&Ts down, the generous soul within you may emerge.
 Shots all round?

-If you are splashing the cash, at least make sure you're only buying for your genuine bezzies – and impress upon them the importance of getting you a drink afterwards.
+If you are splashing the cash, at least make sure you're only buying for your genuine friends.
+You could also impress upon them the importance of getting you a drink afterwards.
 It's only fair, after all.

-One minute you're rolling in it, and the next minute it's ALL GONE.
+One minute you're rolling in it, and the next minute it's gone.
 And probably not because you had the party of the century, unfortunately.

-Once your rent and bills have left your account, you can be left feeling like it was gone before you even had chance to make friends!
+Once your rent and bills have left your account, you can be left feeling like your money was gone before you ever really got the chance to enjoy it.

-If you're keen to stretch out your loan as far as it can possibly go, check out our guide on how to get the best deal on your energy bills.
-That way, there's more spare for all the lols.
+If you're keen to stretch out your loan as far as it can possibly go, check out our guide on how to get the best deal on your bills.
+That way, there's more money left over for other things.

-When did you decide you even liked leopard print anyway?!
-Who knows what you were thinking when you bought all this stuff, but in the cold light of day – and with a bare bank account – regret will be looming.
+When did you decide you even liked leopard print anyway?
+Who knows what you were thinking when you bought all this stuff.
+But in the cold light of day, regret will be looming.

-For some items, if you bought them less than 28 days ago (14 if bought online) and they're still good as new, you can always return it to claw back your cash.
-Or if not, we've got some stellar tips for how to sell your unwanted gear on eBay.
+For some items, if you bought them less than 28 days ago (14 if bought online) and they're still good as new, you can usually return them to claw back your cash.
+When returning items, make sure you understand your consumer rights.

 Feeling extremely poor and vowing to budget

 Don't say we didn't warn you earlier!
-But you will eventually come to the realisation that you shouldn't have spent quite that much on amaretto and kebabs when you've got a whole term to get through.
+But, you will eventually come to the realisation that you shouldn't have spent that much on tequila and kebabs.

-It's never too late to start budgeting though, and we've got shedloads of great advice on how to get through the uni year financially unscathed.
+It's never too late to start budgeting though.
+We've got lots of great budgeting advice on how to get through the year.

-As the third term of your final year rolls around, a strange feeling will engulf you... this will be your last instalment of your student loan.
+As the third term of your final year rolls around, a strange feeling will engulf you: this will be the last instalment of your Student Loan.
 Ever.

-It's insanely tempting to think of your loan as free money, but unfortunately you will end up paying it back eventually.
+It's insanely tempting to think of your loan as free money.
+Unfortunately, you will end up paying it back eventually.

-Phew, that just about sums up our rollercoaster of emotions onboard the student loans express!
-But remember, if you save a bit more money, you should hopefully be able to spend more time doing #7, and less time doing #12!
+Phew, that just about sums up the rollercoaster of emotions with the Student Loan cycle.
+But remember, if you save a bit more money, you should hopefully be able to spend more time doing #7, and less time doing #12.